kengho/vipnet-hw-tools-ruby/README.md

 ## Summary

-Allows to get configuration files like iplir.conf (and more) from ViPNet products such as HW1000; no "enable" and "admin escape" needed.
+Allows to get configuration files like iplir.conf (and more) from ViPNet products such as HW1000; no `enable` and `admin escape` needed, just readonly ssh access.
 Currently implemented only `iplir.conf` file getting from ViPNet Coordinator HW v3.

 ## Installing